Predicting fixed-sample test decisions enables anytime-valid inference: Results

 \subsection{Predicting the fixed-sample decision enables anytime validity}

 At an interim sample size $n < N$, where $N$ is the fixed sample size, the future $N-n$ data points contributing to the final test are unobserved.
-Our approach quantifies uncertainty in stopping at $n$ by computing the probability that the fixed-sample test would reject the null hypothesis at sample size $N$, conditional on the observed data and assuming the null hypothesis is true.
+Our approach provides the ability of early stopping at sample size $n$ by computing the predictive probability that the fixed-sample test would reject the null hypothesis at sample size $N$, conditional on the observed data and assuming the null hypothesis is true.
 We denote this quantity by $Q_n$.
 Intuitively, $Q_n$ measures how likely it is that, if the experiment were completed as planned under the null, the final test would reject the null hypothesis.
-The formal definition of \(Q_n\), together with generic Monte Carlo computation schemes, is given in Section 2 of the Supplementary Materials.
+The formal definition of \(Q_n\), together with generic Monte Carlo computation schemes, is given in Section 3 of the SM.

-Figure~\ref{figsm1} illustrates the evolution of $Q_n$ for a representative experiment where the null is false.
+Figure~\ref{fig:main2} illustrates the evolution of $(Q_n)$ for a representative experiment where the null is false.
 Early in the experiment, the predicted probability of rejection is low, which reflects substantial uncertainty about the final outcome.
 As data accumulate, $Q_n$ increases and may cross a fixed threshold, $\gamma$, at which point the null hypothesis can be rejected immediately.
-This decision rule does not require a prespecified protocol for interim analyses or adjustments based on how often the data are examined, and only involves setting one parameter, $\gamma$.
+This decision rule does not require a pre-specified protocol for interim analyses or adjustments based on how often the data are examined.

 The stopping threshold admits a direct probabilistic interpretation, where early stopping occurs only when continued sampling is unlikely to alter the final fixed-sample decision.
-Moreover, under the null hypothesis, the sequence $(Q_n)$ satisfies a martingale property (a standard mathematical term that defines a process that does not drift upwards), which certifies Type I error control validity under arbitrary stopping.
-The martingale property of \((Q_n)\) under the null hypothesis, and its role in ensuring anytime validity, are established formally in Section 3 of the Supplementary Materials.
-Importantly, martingale theory is used here only to verify error control, not to construct the test statistic itself.
-The resulting procedure is anytime-valid, and the null hypothesis can be safely rejected at any sample size without inflating false positives.
-A formal proof of Type I error control using the Doob/Ville inequalities, \cite{Ville39}, \cite{Doob53}, is provided in Section 4 of the Supplementary Materials.
+Section 4 of the SM details the properties of $(Q_n)$ under the null hypothesis which, under certain conditions, can be a martingale sequence.
+In this case, the martingale inequality can lead to the setting of a Type I error, using the Doob/Ville inequalities, \cite{Ville39}, \cite{Doob53}.
+However, the martingale constraint does not lend itself to all type of test and indeed it is quite possible to control the Type I error, more accurately than the use of the martingale inequality, using Monte Carlo methods.